What’s the Best Microphone for Singing?

 With so many options available, selecting the ‘right’ microphone can be tricky.
 Finding one that suits your vocal characteristics and the specific demands of your environment is essential.

 This choice significantly impacts the sound quality of your vocals, influencing both your performance and the listener’s experience.
-At TYX recording studios, we’ve learned a lot about what creates great vocals.
-In this ultimate guide, we’ll try to make this decision easy for you.

 How does a microphone work?